jo-mueller/RadiAiDD/Readme.md

 ### 4. Logfile
 A Logfile can be exported that saves all sorts of stuff.
 The default location for the creation of the logfile is in the directory of the program itself.

+### 5. Citations
+If you use this software, please cite the following publications:

+Müller, J. et al. Proton radiography for inline treatment planning and positioning verification of small animals.
+Acta Oncol.
+(Madr).
+56, 1399–1405 (2017).